nkostoulas/nlp-server/readme.md

 ## Simple NLP server

-This is a simple Python server that offers an NLP API based on pre-trained models.
+This is a simple Python server that offers an NLP API for text completion that is based on pre-trained models.

 ### Running the server